ezsystems/commerce-documentation/docs/guide/page.md

     )) }}
 ```

-The controller is able to render a different template if required (parameter template).
+The controller is able to render a different template if required (a parameter template).
 `SilversolutionsEshopBundle:Catalog:slider.html.twig` is used by default.

 The caching strategy can be defined in the config file.
 The strategy is dynamic, so use `vary: cookie`.